leahneukirchen/snooze/README.md

 running a command.
 Together with a service supervision system such as runit, this can be used to replace cron(8).

-`lr` has been tested on Linux 4.2.
+`snooze` has been tested on Linux 4.2.
 It will likely work on other Unix-like systems with C99.

 ## Benefits